caemor/epd-waveshare/README.md

 ## Examples

-There is an example for Raspberry Pi in the example folder.
+There are multiple examples in the examples folder.
+For more infos see the seperate Readme [there](/examples/Readme.md):